stephen-ics/haskell/app/Parsers/Parser.md

 # Parsers
 - _The majority of the comments in this section will be comments written inline, along with the code_

+## Functional Parsing
+- Functional parsing is essentially when you have a function (parser combinator) that takes in other functions (parsers) as input and outputs a function (a more complex parser)

 ## The Parsec Library
 - The Parsec library defines a set of common combinations much like the operators defined in NanoParsec.hs
 - 'char': Match the given character